Race Start - 6:30 AM, March 20th

-Friday March 19th - 3:00 PM to 5:00 PM - Packet Pickup and Lodge Check in at Children's Harbor in the Harbor Lodge Meeting room.
+Friday March 19th - 1:00 PM to 5:00 PM - Packet Pickup and Harbor Lodge Check-in at Children's Harbor in the Harbor Lodge Meeting Center.

-Friday March 19th - 5:30 / 5:45 PM - Pre-race briefing for ALL 100, 50 and 27 MILE RUNNERS.
-It is not mandatory, but we highly recommend being there if at all possible.
+Friday March 19th - 5:00 PM - Pre-race briefing for ALL 100, 50 and 27 MILE RUNNERS.
+It is not mandatory, but we highly recommend being there if possible.
 We will cover such things as trail marking, course conditions, any last-minute changes, etc. and answer any questions.
 We encourage all runners to attend.
 If you arrive late, you may pick up your race packet Friday night after the meeting.
 If you plan to eat dinner, please make reservations by March 10th.

-Saturday March 20th - 4:30 to 5:15 AM - Breakfast at Harbor Lodge - Hot breakfast will be prepared by Logan for all runners and crew staying at the Lodge.
+Saturday March 20th - 4:30 to 5:30 AM - Breakfast at Harbor Lodge - Hot breakfast will be prepared by Logan for all runners and crew staying at the Lodge.
 The price is $6 per person.
-We need to know by March 15th if you will be having breakfast with us at the Loge.
+If you plan to eat dinner or breakfast or dinner at Harbor Lodge, please be sure you have registered by March 15.

 Saturday March 20th - 5:15 to 6:15 AM - Race packets for the 100, 50 and 27 mile races may be picked up Saturday Morning at the Cabin Start area.
 If you arrive later than 6:15 AM you may not be able to get your race packet until after the race starts.
 Your start may be delayed as much as 15 minutes so please arrive early.
 100 mile and 50 mile runners may bring all drop bags to the start Saturday Morning.
 If you wish to send a drop bag to Heaven Hill aid station, please have it there by 6:15 AM and place it in the back of my White F150 pickup.
 27 mile runners may only have a drop bag at the start.